 Those who are good at blocking, unfollowing and pruning their stream will get the best results from social media.
 A skilled practitioner can get much of what they need from the previously mentioned social media channels.
 There’s a tendency for LinkedIn to be a little recruiting biased, and Facebook to be a more tabloid type read.
 Twitter has an art to it that can be very rewarding for those who master it.

 Do you want real information, that’s industry-specific and can help answer questions and solve problems?
 Then you ought to be spending time on our following two recommended websites though.

 STOP PRESS!
 Our first recommendation of Oilpro is no longer in existence.
-This following section and rest of the article will get left for posterity, and here’s an article where Jason says goodbye to Oilpro.
-At the end of the next section, there are two brand new suggestions for up and coming oil and gas communities.
+This following section and the rest of the article will get left for posterity, and here’s an article where Jason says goodbye to Oilpro.
+At the end of the next section, there are two brand new suggestions for up and coming oil and gas forums.

 Recommendation number 1: Oilpro.com

 Oilpro.com has taken the oil and gas industry by storm; the rise in visitor numbers has been staggering.
 It’s neither a social media site, or a news site, yet it takes the best of both and does the job in a way that other websites don’t.